paperclipmaximizer/paperclipmaximizer/README.md

 - 💬 Ask me about:                  "speculative logic"
 - 📫 How to reach me: ...
-- ⚡ Fun fact:                      Before we attempt the cognition of what is fun, it seems reasonable to ask whether fun facticity is possible.
+- ⚡ Fun fact:                      Before we attempt the cognition of what is fun, it seems reasonable to ask whether facticity is possible.
 Perhaps there is a special mode of cognition for it.
 But scepticism about it seems more reasonable, because if our cognition is an instrument it must affect what it is used on (which is therefore not fact but thought by virtue of conformity